wavefrontHQ/docs/pages/doc/ingestion_policies.md

     </tbody>
     </table>

-    After you create the policy, you cannot change the scope.
-You can change only the assigned objects from that scope.
+    {% include note.html content="After you create the policy, you cannot change the scope.
+You can change only the assigned accounts or objects from that scope."%}
     2. Choose whether you want to set a PPS limit for the policy.
 If you select **Set PPS Limit**, you must enter the PPS limit number in the **PPS per billing period** text box.

     The limit becomes visible in the ingestion policy dashboard charts.
 If you set a PPS limit, you must create the ingestion policy alert in the next steps.